+2015 Evidence-

+Based Legislative Model 2020 Evidence-Based Estimated FTE

-2015 Evidence-Based Recommendation Legislative Model (Current Law) 2020 Evidence-Based Recommendation Estimated FTE Staff Difference
+Recommendation (Current Law) Recommendation Staff Difference

+fewer ADM, all Dollar

+per pupil resources are

+provided at the school

+level, core and at-risk

+tutors, counselors and

+pupil support are not

-funded and it is
+funded, and it is

 assumed the 1:7 ratio

 for teachers provides

 adequate staffing.

-^{}The source for all cost differences reported in this chapter is a simulation model developed specifically during the 2020 recalibration process.
+The source for all cost differences reported in this chapter is a simulation model developed specifically during the 2020 recalibration process.